thixotropist/ghidra_import_tests/content/en/docs/platforms_and_toolchains/_index.md

 * `//platforms:riscv_userspace` for a generic RISCV-64 Linux appliance with the usual libc and libstdio APIs
 * `//platforms:riscv_vector` for a more specialized RISCV-64 Linux appliance with vector extensions supported
 * `//platforms:riscv_custom` for a highly specialized RISCV-64 Linux appliance with vector and vendor-specific extensions supported
+* `//platforms:riscv_local` for toolchain debugging, using a local file system toolchain under `/opt/riscvx`

 >Note: The current binutils and gcc show more vendor-specific instruction set extensions from THead, so we will arbitrarily use that
->      as an exemplar platform.
+>      as the exemplar custom platform.

 This directory defines these toolchains:

 * `//toolchains:riscv64-default` - a gcc-13 stable RISCV compiler, linker, loader, and sysroot of related include files and libraries
 * `//toolchains:riscv64-next` - a gcc-14 unreleased but feature-frozen RISCV compiler, linker, loader, and sysroot of related include files and libraries
-* `//toolchains:riscv64-custom` a variant of  `//toolchains:riscv64-next` with multiple standard and vendor-specific ISA extensions enabled by default
+* `//toolchains:riscv64-custom` - a variant of  `//toolchains:riscv64-next` with multiple standard and vendor-specific ISA extensions enabled by default
+* `//toolchains:riscv64-local` - a toolchain executing out of `/opt/riscvx` instead of a portable tarball.
+Generally useful only when debugging the generation of a fully portable and hermetic toolchain tarball.

 Exemplars are built by naming the platform for each build.
 Bazel then finds a compatible toolchain to complete the build.